 Best for Cash-Back Bonus

 Discover it® Cashback Match™: We give Discover an A+ for their originality with this sign-up bonus that could be worth hundreds of dollars depending on your spending level.
 This is a no-annual fee, high earning cash back card.
-Discover delivers with a dollar-for-dollar match of all the cash back you’ve earned at the end of your first year automatically.
-That means you could turn a $200 bonus into $400 with Cashback Match™.
-You will also earn an industry high 5% cash back (up to $1,500) in bonus categories each quarter and 1% cash back everywhere else.
+Discover will automatically match all the cash back you earn at the end of your first year.* That means you could turn a $200 bonus into $400 with Cashback Match™.
+You will also earn 5% cash back in rotating categories each quarter like gas stations, Amazon.com, restaurants, wholesale clubs and more, up to the quarterly maximum each time you activate.
+Plus, 1% cash back on all other purchases.

 Best For 0% Intro APR Interest